nippur72/PolymerTS/README.md

 If you find bugs or want to improve it, just send a pull request.

 # Change log <a name="changelog"></a>
+- v0.1.6 (Jul 21, 2015)
+  - provided `polymer-ts.d.ts` to reference from external projects
+  - no longer need to include `webcomponents.js` (non-lite) in IE
 - v0.1.5 (Jul 18, 2015)
   - BREAKING CHANGE: global functions `createElement()` and `createClass()` deprecated, use `Element.resgister()` instead
   - BREAKING CHANGE: use `<link rel="import">` to load PolymerTS and custom elements